mahmodghnaj/chatXo-backend/README.md

 This is a chatXo application built with Nest.js that allows two users to communicate with each other.
 The application supports authentication using social media accounts and provides functionality to add friends.

+## Demo

+Check out the [live demo](https://app-chat-psi.vercel.app/) of the application.

+## Frontend Repository

+You can find the frontend source code in the [App-chat-frontend](https://github.com/mahmodghnaj/App-chat-frontend) repository.

 ## Features

 - User Registration and Authentication: Users can register and log in to the application using their social media accounts.